theswamphere/theswamp/brasstacks.md

 $200/month for a sabbatical cabin (food not included unless negotiated).

 # Cost to rent on-premise
-4 bedroom, 2 bath lakefront house available to rent at $1k/month + utilities, starting July 1.
-DSL internet available.
+4 bedroom, 2 bath lakefront house available to rent at $1k/month + utilities, starting Aug 1.
+DSL internet.

+# Cost to rent off-premise
+Contact and I'll scout a suitable rental for you.

+# Cost to buy locally
+Contact and I'll help you scout land or buildings.

 # Location
 - 2.5 hours from MSP airport;